August 16 1947

-August 16 1947 (also marketed as 1947) is a 2023 Indian Tamil-language historical drama film written and directed by N.S.
+August 16, 1947 (also marketed as 1947) is a 2023 Indian Tamil-language historical action thriller drama film written and directed by N.S.
 Ponkumar.
-It is produced by AR Murugadoss, Om Prakash Bhatt, Narsiram Choudhary under A. R. Murugadoss Productions, Purple Bull Entertainment,and God Bless Entertainment.
-The film stars Gautham Karthik and Revathy Sharma with Pugazh, Madhusudhan Rao, Jason Shah, and Richard Ashton in supporting roles.
+It is produced by AR Murugadoss, Om Prakash Bhatt, Narsiram Choudhary under A. R. Murugadoss Productions, Purple Bull Entertainment, and God Bless Entertainment.
+The film stars Gautham Ram Karthik and Revathy Sharma with Pugazh, Madhusudhan Rao, Jason Shah, and Richard Ashton in supporting roles.
 It was released on 7 April 2023.

 Plot

 The film is set during 1947 and revolves around the lives of people in a village named Sengadu, near Puliyankudi.
 The village is under the control of a cruel British officer Robert (Richard Ashton) who along with his son Justin (Jason Shah) troubles the local people.
 Sengadu is known for its high-quality cotton cultivation and the poor local people are made to work hard by Robert under worst conditions.
 Justin is a womaniser and takes away several girls often from the village.
 In fact, many villagers conduct honour killing to safeguard their women when Justin sets an eye on them.
 Paraman (Gautham Karthik) belongs to Sengadu, but is closely associated with the local Zamindar (Madhusudhan Rao).
 The Zamindar is hated by the villagers as he is of no help and he just obeys the orders of Robert in order to hold his wealth and power.
 Paraman has a hatred towards the villagers because he believes that the villagers are responsible for his mother’s death as no one came forward to help her save from the Britishers several years ago which led to her suicide.